 The Fund is required to identify any securities of their "regular brokers and dealers" (as such term is defined in the Investment Company Act) that the Fund may hold at the close of its most recent fiscal year.
 "Regular brokers and dealers" of the Trust are the ten brokers or dealers that, during the most recent fiscal year: (i) received the greatest dollar amounts of brokerage commissions from the Trust's portfolio transactions; (ii) engaged as principal in the largest dollar amounts of portfolio transactions of the Trust; or (iii) sold the largest dollar amounts of the Trust's shares.
+For the fiscal year ended September 30, 2021, the Fund did not hold any securities of "regular broker dealers" to report.

-The Fund has not commenced operations as of the date of this SAI and therefore does not hold any securities of "regular broker dealers."
+The Fund has not commenced operations as of the date of this SAI and therefore did not hold any securities of "regular broker dealers".